Capital Gains Tax Calculator India - Calculate LTCG & STCG Tax Online

 Asset Type STCG Tax Rate LTCG Tax Rate

-Property/Real Estate As per income tax slab 20% with indexation
+Property/Real Estate As per income tax slab 12.5% without indexation (or 20% with indexation for pre-Jul 2024 purchases)

-Debt Mutual Funds As per income tax slab 20% with indexation
+Debt Mutual Funds As per income tax slab Slab rate (no LTCG benefit post Apr 2023)

-Gold/Other Assets As per income tax slab 20% with indexation
+Gold/Other Assets As per income tax slab 12.5% without indexation

 What is Indexation?